 • Website…

 Does your castle need a renovation?
-(Ours does.)
-Rinck, founded in 1841, specializes in the art of French savoir faire.
+Whenever ours does we head to Rinck, founded in 1841, which specializes in the art of French savoir faire.
 The design company revitalizes offices, private residences, luxury brands, mansions, and palaces.
-Click on the website link to get them started on your château.
+Visit their site to get them started on your château.
 (Be sure to build a spacious guest room.
 Hint.)

 • Website…